WEMAC: Women and Emotion Multi-modal Affective Computing dataset: Methods

+\item \textit{ComParE}: $6,373$ features used in the \text{ComParE} $2016$ challenge \cite{compare} are extracted by using the \texttt{openSMILE} Python toolkit.
+The default window and step sizes are used as in \cite{florian2015thesis}, i.e., F0, jitter, and shimmer are computed with a window size of $60~ms$ and a step of $10~ms$.
+All other LLDs are computed with a window size of $20~ms$ and a step of $10~ms$.
+Then all features are further averaged in $1~s$ windows.

-\item \textit{DeepSpectrum} \cite{amiriparian2017Snore}: we extract 6144-dimensional embeddings by this toolkit for the extraction of audio embeddings based on different deep neural network architectures trained with ImageNet \cite{imagenet}.
-Specifically, two different configurations were considered, \text{ResNet50} network and the output of the last Average Pooling layer (\textit{avg\_pool}), resulting in 2048-dimensional embeddings, and \text{VGG-19} net and the last Fully Connected layer (\textit{fc2}), resulting in 4096-dimensional embeddings.
+\item \textit{DeepSpectrum} \cite{amiriparian2017Snore}: This toolkit is used for the extraction of audio embeddings based on different deep neural network architectures trained with ImageNet \cite{imagenet}.
+Specifically, two different configurations are considered, and therefore two embeddings sets are extracted, i.e., \text{ResNet50} and the output of its last Average Pooling layer (\textit{avg\_pool}), resulting in $2048$-dimensional embeddings, and \text{VGG-19} and its last Fully Connected layer (\textit{fc2}), resulting in $4096$-dimensional embeddings.